nitinskunigal/SQL-Data-Warehouse-Project/README.md

 │   ├── 📄 etl_methods.md                     # Brief explanation of ETL strategy and methods used in this project
 │   ├── 📄 etl_mind_map.png                   # Mind map showing the holistic understanding of ETL
 │   └── 📄 naming_conventions.md              # Consistent naming guidelines for tables, columns, and files
+│   ├── 📄 project_presentation.pdf           # Presentation deck related to this project

 ├── 📁 scripts/                             # All SQL-based work divided into two main tracks │